-- 4.7.e.
-Residents must demonstrate competence in incorporating feedback and formative evaluation into daily practice. ^(Core) - 4.7.f.
-Residents must demonstrate competence in locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems. ^(Core) - 4.7.g.
-Residents must demonstrate competence in applying knowledge of study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness. ^(Core) - 4.8.
+- 4.7.I.
+Residents must demonstrate competence in identifying and effectively utilizing credible sources of information and current and emerging technologies to address knowledge gaps and achieve learning goals. ^(Core) - 4.7.m.
+Residents must demonstrate competence in identifying and mitigating their own biases and limitations. ^(Core) - 4.7.n.
+Residents must demonstrate competence in utilizing feedback to improve the effectiveness of teaching.
+(Core) - 4.8.
 ACGME Competencies Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.8.a.
 Residents must demonstrate competence in communicating effectively with patients and patients' families, as appropriate, across a broad range of socioeconomic circumstances, cultural backgrounds, and language capabilities, learning to engage interpretive services as required to provide appropriate care to each patient. ^(Core) - 4.8.b.
-Residents must demonstrate competence in communicating effectively with physicians, other health professionals, and health-related agencies. ^(Core) - 4.8.c.
+Residents must demonstrate competence in communicating effectively with physicians, other health professionals, and health-related agencies. - 4.8.c.
 Residents must demonstrate competence in working effectively as a member or leader of a health care team or other professional group. ^(Core) - 4.8.d.
-Residents must demonstrate competence in educating patients, patients' families, students, other residents, and other health professionals. ^(Core) - 4.8.e.
-Residents must demonstrate competence in acting in a consultative role to other physicians and health professionals. ^(Core) - 4.8.f.
-Residents must demonstrate competence in maintaining comprehensive, timely, and legible health care records, if applicable. ^(Core) - 4.8.g.
-Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals. ^(Core) - 4.8.h.
-Residents must create and sustain a therapeutic and ethically sound relationship with patients. ^(Core) - 4.8.i.
-Residents must use effective listening skills, and elicit and provide information using effective nonverbal, explanatory, questioning, and writing skills. ^(Core)
+Residents must demonstrate competence in educating patients, patients' families, students, other residents, and other health professionals. ^(Core)